airpair/moving-from-sql-to-rethinkdb/post.md

 ORDER BY species
 ```

-The grouping could also be acheived in a slightly more equivalent manner to the ReQL query with a slight loss of information around each character.
+The grouping could also be achieved in a slightly more equivalent manner to the ReQL query with a slight loss of information around each character.
 This will also only group characters by individual species not by a compound species.
 Trunks and Gohan would appear in both the Human and Saiyan groupings.

 ```sql,linenums=true
 # SQL